-Tetanus is an infectious disease caused by contamination of wounds from the bacteria Clostridium tetani, or the spores they produce that live in the soil, and animal feces.
-Tetanus has been recognized for centuries; the term is derived from the ancient Greek words tetanos and teinein, meaning taut and stretched, which describe the condition of the muscles affected by the toxin, tetanospasm, produced by Clostridium tetani.
+Tetanus is an infectious disease caused by contamination of wounds with the bacteria Clostridium tetani, and/or the spores they produce that live in the soil and animal feces.
+Tetanus has been recognized for centuries; the term is derived from the ancient Greek words tetanos and teinein, meaning taut and stretched, which describe the condition of the muscles affected by the toxin produced by Clostridium tetani.
 The causative bacterium, Clostridium tetani, is a hardy organism capable of living many years in the soil in a form called a spore.
-The bacterium was first isolated in 1889 by S. Kitasato while he was working with R. Koch in Germany.
+The bacteria were first isolated in 1889 by S. Kitasato while he was working with R. Koch in Germany.
 Kitasato also found the toxin responsible for tetanus and developed the first protective vaccine against the disease.

-Tetanus occurs when a wound becomes contaminated with Clostridium tetani bacterial spores.
+Tetanus usually occurs when a wound becomes contaminated with Clostridium tetani bacterial spores.
 Infection follows when spores become activated and develop into gram-positive bacteria that multiply and produce a very powerful toxin (tetanospasmin) that affects the muscles.
 Tetanus spores are found throughout the environment, usually in soil, dust, and animal waste.
-The usual locations for the bacteria to enter the body are puncture wounds, such as those caused by rusty nails, splinters, or insect bites.
-Burns, any break in the skin, and IV drug access sites are also potential entryways for the bacteria.
+The usual locations for the bacteria to enter the body are puncture wounds, such as those caused by rusty nails, splinters, or even insect bites.
+Burns or any break in the skin and IV drug access sites are also potential entryways for the bacteria.
 Tetanus is acquired through contact with the environment; it is not transmitted from person to person.